The holonomy of a singular leaf: Introduction

 \begin{question} How to define an analogue of the holonomy \eqref{eq:holonomy} for a singular leaf of a singular foliation? \end{question}

-Dazord proposed in 1985 an answer, which consists of a group morphism from the fundamental group of the leaf to the bijections of the orbit space of the transversal.
+Dazord \cite{Dazord} proposed in 1985 an answer, which consists of a group morphism from the fundamental group of the leaf to the bijections of the orbit space of the transversal.
 Recently, Androulidakis and Zambon \cite{AZ13,AZ2} used the holonomy Lie groupoid of a singular foliation \cite{AS09} as a replacement for the fundamental group for a singular leaf.
 Using the universal Lie $ \infty$-algebroid of a singular foliation discovered in \cite{LLS}, we propose a construction of ``higher holonomies'' taking into account the higher homotopy groups of the singular leaves.
-The first of these holonomies is the one defined in \cite{Dazord}.
-We are also able relate our construction to Andoulidakis and Zambon's holonomy, but our construction differs from them.
+The first of these holonomies is the one defined by Dazord in \cite{Dazord}.
+We are also able relate our construction to Andoulidakis and Zambon's holonomy, but our construction differs from theirs.
+For leaves reduced to a point, our construction becomes trivial, while their construction still makes sense.